facooya/fayos/docs/fayfs/README.md

 - - Example: when using `mkdir`, you need to child inode.
 Because it will execute add-dentries `.`, `..` like this.

 ## Directory Structure
+- bit/ - Bitmap
-- dentry - Directory entry
+- dentry/ - Directory entry
-- inode - Index node
+- inode/ - Index node
-- fayfs.s - cache
+- super/ - Superblock
-- super.s - superblock
+- fayfs.s - Cache

 ---